stereotype441/language/working/enhanced-constructors/feature-specification.md

-This proposal extends the set of actions that can be performed in the body of a non-redirecting generative constructor to include writing to non-late final fields, and explicitly invoking super constructors.
+This proposal extends the set of actions that can be performed in the body of a non-redirecting generative constructor to include writing to non-late final fields and explicitly invoking super constructors.

 This makes constructors more flexible, avoids the need for constructor initializer lists, and allows constructor augmentations to behave more